 The series takes place post-Mass Effect, after the Destroy ending.(Ending spoilers for Mass Effect 3, obviously)

-zero is a Warframe.Do i even need to explain this one?
-Zero not only look similar, his illusion power is similar to some of the 'lower key' things a Warframe can pull off and he comes stock standard with a sword just like all the other Warframes (save the ones that go for hammers, but I digress).
+Zer0 is a Warframe.Do I even need to explain this one?
+Zer0 not only looks similar to a Warframe, his illusion power is similar to some of the 'lower key' things a Warframe can pull off and he comes stock standard with a sword just like all the other Warframes (save the ones that go for hammers, but I digress).

 All Warframes are just advanced Nanosuits.

-All the leader speak Simlish due to them being the most genetically degrated.At least for the Grineer, the Corpus all speak Simlish.
+All the leader speak Simlish due to them being the most genetically degraded.At least for the Grineer, the Corpus all speak Simlish.

 The series takes place in the PAST, not the future.The Tenno deal devastating blow after devastating blow to both the Corpus and the Grineer.
 Eventually, the Grineer either are wiped out by the Tenno or degenerate to the point that they all perish.
 The Tenno use Orokin technology to terraform Earth and make it habitable again, deciding to restart their society on it and hanging up their Warframe suits in hidden locations across the world.
 The Corpus, seeking a less hostile market, leave to other parts of space, or are killed off by the Tenno.
 Certain Corpus members who overcome their brainwashing remain on Earth to colonize it, although on different parts of the world from the Tenno.
 Gradually, the humans forget about the Warframes and neglect Technology because it's arguably the reason behind many of the game's problems.
 Over time, each separate group of humans develops into its own civilization, and things go from there.